 RMHC identified that demand for their 17-bedroom House within the Oxford Children’s Hospital was far exceeding capacity and, with Oxford University Hospitals NHS Foundation Trust, commissioned a new purpose-built House on a brownfield site within the grounds.

 “This new house will mean more than triple the number of families can be near their children when they most need them.
-It will provide a welcoming and nurturing environment to help families to best support their children.”Dr Karen Steinhardt Clinical Director of Children’s Services, Oxford University Hospitals NHS Foundations Trust
+It will provide a welcoming and nurturing environment to help families to best support their children.”

 The Outcome

 The House was sensitively designed in terms of siting, form and materiality to mediate between adjacent domestic and health uses, be respectful to the nearby conservation area and minimise the impact on existing trees.
-In response, the building was located away from neighbouring residences and arranged in an L-shape to enable the retention of 2 established trees.
+In response, the building was located away from neighbouring residences and arranged in an L-shape to enable the retention of 2 mature trees.

 The 4-storey building is broken down into 3 distinct horizontal bands.
 The ground floor embodies the RMHC brand, whilst the 1st and 2nd floors are architecturally grouped with traditional materials, which sit comfortably in the residential neighbourhood.
 The 4th floor is recessed from the buildings edge to help minimise visual impact.